fake-useragent/fake-useragent/README.rst

     print(fake_useragent.VERSION)

-And You are welcome to post `issue <https://github.com/hellysmile/fake-useragent/issues>`_
+And you are welcome to post `issue <https://github.com/hellysmile/fake-useragent/issues>`_

-Please do not forget mention version that You are using
+Please do not forget mention version that you are using

 Tests
 -----